ross-wgh/nba_stats_csv_generator/README.md

 # nba_stats_csv_generator
-For unknown reason, created csv is not compatible with utf-8 - other encodings (such as latin1) work.
+For unknown reason, created csv is not compatible with utf-8.
+Other encodings (such as latin1) work.

 Program creates csv containing counting stats by game in same directory as nba_stats_csv_generator.py